sin5678/inav_cn_wiki/INAV-blackbox-variables.md

-Blackbox is a valuable tool for analyzing the flight dynamics of our airborne vechicles and as such it can be useful for troubleshooting and debugging purposes.
+Blackbox is a valuable tool for analyzing the flight dynamics of our airborne vehicles and as such it can be useful for troubleshooting and debugging purposes.

 In INAV we use a set of specific variables, each variable may contain multiple arrays, for example - navPos[0-2].